 - Using products on a species not covered by product usage guidelines is off-label usage.

 - Please consult with your veterinarian prior to using any human products or medications on your pet.

 - Toxicities resulting from off-label usage by pet owners was the number one pet health insurance claim in a survey by VPI.

 - It is very important to read all instructions and directions before applying any product to your pet.

-If your dog does get sunburned, it is important to treat it with first aid.
+- If your pet does get sunburned, it is important to treat it with first aid.